nsu-syspro/haskell-type-classes-wwshjts/README.md

 ## Task 3 (3 points)

-The last task is to implement brute force [SAT solver](https://en.wikipedia.org/wiki/SAT_solver) using representation `Expr` (from previous task) for input Boolean formula.
+The last task is to implement brute force [SAT solver](https://en.wikipedia.org/wiki/SAT_solver) using representation `Expr` (from previous task) for Boolean formulas in Reverse Polish Notation.

 > In computer science and formal methods, a SAT solver is a computer program which aims to solve the
 > [Boolean satisfiability problem](https://en.wikipedia.org/wiki/Boolean_satisfiability_problem) (SAT).